Skip to main content

 Deliver the working map

-You receive an inventory the business can use for compliance, response planning, and ongoing privacy management.
+You receive an inventory you can use for compliance, response planning, and ongoing privacy management.

 You leave with a usable personal-data inventory and clearer answers for privacy work, breach readiness, and customer questions.